octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

   It is a class definition that inherits from `sp.Contract`.

-- **The SmartPy storage** is defined into the constructor `__init__` which makes a call to `self.init()` that initializes fields and set up the storage.
+- **The SmartPy storage** is defined into the constructor `__init__` which makes a call to `self.init()` that initializes fields and sets up the storage.

 - **Entrypoints** are methods of a contract class that can be called from the outside.
   Entrypoints need to be marked with the `@sp.entry_point` decorator.

 - **Tests and Scenarios** are good tools to make sure our smart contract is working properly.
   - A new test is a method marked with the `sp.add_test` decorator.
   - A new scenario is instantiated by `sp.test_scenario`.
   - Scenarios describe a sequence of actions: originating contracts, computing expressions, calling entry points, etc.
-  - In the online Editor of SmartPy.io, the scenario is computed and then displayed as an html document on the output panel.
+  - In the online editor of SmartPy.io, the scenario is computed and then displayed as an HTML document on the output panel.

 We will explain in detail the use of all these concepts later.

-Our code doesn't do much for now, but it can already be compiled by pressing the _run_ button and if there is no error then you can visualize the generated michelson code in the _Deploy Michelson Contract_ tab.
+Our code doesn't do much for now, but it can already be compiled by pressing the _run_ button.
+If there is no error then you can visualize the generated Michelson code in the _Deploy Michelson Contract_ tab.

 ```shell
 parameter (unit %open_raffle);